alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/09-seamless-data-interaction/08-edit-item.md

 }
 ```

-So far, we have completed all the content of a simple list of non-inductive interaction, but in other application scenarios such as editing applications, complex list management, etc., we may encounter more different needs.
-What else does alova have at this time?
-What are the features we can use?
+So far, we have completed all the content of a simple list of non-inductive interaction, but in other scenarios such as editing apps and complex list management, you may encounter different needs.
+What other features does alova offer?
 Please read the next chapter!